Carbondale Historical Society and Museum

 Entrance of the Carbondale Historical Society and Museum.

 The Carbondale Historical Society is a local historical society in Carbondale, Pennsylvania, United States.
 It operates a local history museum on the third floor of the Carbondale City Hall and Courthouse.
+It has EIN 23-2273752 as a 501(c)(3) Public Charity.

 History

 The first public meeting of the Historical Society, founded in October 1974 by a group of six Carbondale area school teachers, was held in January 1975.

 The Carbondale City Hall building had been in disrepair at this time, and was being considered for demolition and replacement.
 However, the intrinsic value of the building seemed too great to destroy, for a group of civic-minded individuals which comprised the Committee to Restore Carbondale City Hall.
 The Committee and the Society were effectively facing the same issues, and members of both organizations thought it best to consolidate into one entity.

 On November 6, 1982, the Historical Society and the Committee to Restore Carbondale City Hall merged to form the Carbondale Historical Society and Museum, which was incorporated on March 15, 1983.
 The Carbondale Historical Society and Museum is an educational and historical membership organization whose mission is to record, gather, and preserve the history of the city of Carbondale and the surrounding area.